 Buying shares in a stock with a solid track record is a great way to help a grad enter the stock market while they’re young.
 Consider purchasing a blue chip stock that pays a decent dividend for reinvestment purposes.
 It’s an excellent opportunity for grads to learn about stock market swings, the benefit of buy and hold, and how cumulative interest can add up to big returns over time.

 If you are a parent and want to help your graduate go off into the world with great credit, you can add them to your credit card to help them build positive credit.
 If your graduate has amassed a large amount of credit card debt while in college, offer to pay off a large chunk of their debt, which can help lower their credit utilization ration, which will raise their credit score.
 (And it’s better than just giving them money, which they may not use so wisely.)
-Finally, if your graduate has already wrecked their credit score, you can sign them up with one of the best credit repair companies to help them repair their score.
+Finally, if your graduate has already wrecked their credit score, you can sign them up with one of the top credit repair companies to help them repair their score.
 You may also want to set them up with an identity theft protect service.
 Check out this Lifelock review for more information on how identity theft works.

 Unemployment remains high for young people, averaging around 13 percent in 2014.
 To help your grad land their first job, think about purchasing him or her a suit or pantsuit to make sure they look great for their first interviews.
 In addition, consider paying for a career service coach or resume adviser who can sit down with a job seeker to advise them for interviews, review their application and give them direction on which industries can most benefit from their skill set and experience.